A big welcome to any new readers who followed me here from Facebook.

-As lovely as it is to meet you all, I do feel the pressure is on a bit now.
-Rather than ranting anonymously into the abyss, I realise I should probably put a bit of thought into attempting to be witty and engaging since ‘coming out’ on Facebook.
+As lovely as it is to meet you all, the pressure is on a bit now.
+Rather than ranting anonymously into the abyss, I feel like I should probably put a bit of thought into attempting to be witty and engaging since ‘coming out’ on Facebook.

 You might have a bit of a wait on your hands though because at the moment I certainly don’t feel particularly witty nor engaging.
 There are two primary reasons for this, and those reasons are my toddler’s back teeth (at least, I hope it’s a pair.
 Please God don’t tell me they could possibly come through singly).
 Yep, the molars have chosen this week to poke their irritating way through her irritated gums.

-Teething undoubtedly gets worse the older they get.
+Teething undoubtedly gets worse the older children get.

 …Or maybe it just seems that way because they can now stand at the top of the stairs acting like a toddler possessed; red faced, articulating their pain in to very loud and repetitive words and refusing to swallow calpol.
 But I don’t remember the fever when she teethed as a baby.
 I actually don’t remember a lot though; I couldn’t tell you when she got her first set, or any, all I can tell you with certainty is that it was after eight months as I was not breastfeeding at the time, luckily.

 This is not something I’m really looking forward to this time around.
 I’m fairly certain that feeding a teething baby being painless is another breastfeeding lie that you’ll hear.
 I’ve friends that have been used as chew toys (wince).